 The Business Process Architect sits alongside the SAP Solution Architect and will look at the entire business from a process angle.
 They are responsible for the strategic target operating model that SAP uses.
 When improvements are available or suggested, they will make sure the business processes reflect the new working ways.
 The Business Process Architect understands all of the operational aspects of the company inside and outside of SAP.
 They’ll work hand in hand with senior managers and capture the best ideas and bring them back to the team.
 These team members will control the expectations of everyone else in the group, and work with them to redesign working practices for the new improvements.

 Users & Super Users

 Users include several different positions like the CFO, the Sales Director, HR Business Partner, and your IT team.
 They may also include your vendors, customers, logistics service providers, contractors, and possible candidates in your recruitment funnel.
 Any good SAP CoE teams will place importance on all types of users.

 Super users are people identified as key points of contact between SAP user community members and your CoE.
 They are responsible for advice and guidance on business processes and system usage.
-Great SAP CoE teams will consider their super user network as an ongoing community and ensure they are equipped with quality and up to date information and knowledge.
+Great SAP CoE teams will consider their super user network as an ongoing community.
+They ensure super users are equipped with quality and up to date information and knowledge.
 Your SAP CoE team will ensure that these people can drive the adoption of the SAP solution on a day to day basis.

 Want more information about users and super users?
 Click here for ways to Transform Regular Users into SAP Super Users.